BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 ### Choose a licence

-There a many Open Source licences to choose from; [choosealicence.com](https://choosealicense.com/) has a good summary.
+There are many Open Source licences to choose from; [choosealicence.com](https://choosealicense.com/) has a good summary.
 These were new to BGS and so we discussed the various types with the legal department.
 In the end, we settled on [GNU LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/).
 This makes the code available for commercial and non-commercial use and with no liability on the BGS.